Language-Research-Technology/ldaca-website/content/about/faqs/index.md

     <p>
     A data commons is cloud-based infrastructure coupled with governance strategies and principles that allow a community to use, share, manage and analyse its data.
     <br>
-    LDaCA is a language data commons serving researchers and community groups that are interested in language data.
+    LDaCA is a language {{< glossary_link display="data commons" id="data-commons" >}} serving researchers and community groups that are interested in language data.
     </p>

 </details>